 F-1 Students are defined as individuals in the United States engaging in a full course of academic study in an accredited educational program that has been designated by the Department of Homeland Security.

 Gulf Coast State College takes pride in providing an admission process for our international students that provides assistance to you every step of the way.
 Even if you have prior college experience, attending college in a new country takes a lot of work but we strive to make it an exciting adventure!
 You will have contact with the International Student Specialist from the beginning of the admissions process, throughout your program, and to assist you with graduation.
-Please contact Kristin Cottrell, Coordinator of Enrollment Services and International Student Specialist, if you have any questions at email@example.com.
+If you would like to attend GCSC as an F-1 International Student, email Enrollment Services at firstname.lastname@example.org.
+Please contact Margaret Long, Designated School Official, at email@example.com or Kristin Cottrell, Coordinator of Enrollment Services, at firstname.lastname@example.org, if you have specific questions or require additional assistance

 Thank you for choosing Gulf Coast State College (GCSC) as your school.
 The information below shows the necessary requirements and documents that must be submitted before your I-20 can be issued.

 Students requiring the F-1 Student Visa, including those who are transferring their F-1 Student Visa from another U.S. institution, must meet the following admission requirements:

 - F-1 INTERNATIONAL STUDENT APPLICATION & ORIENTATION